Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 into view, but therefore giving up proper alignment on the UI, such as the Jester UI being centered on the screen.

+### Offline Mode

+When checked, the [Virtual Browser](virtual_browser.md), as well as any other HB UI features and elements that require an active online connection are disabled.

 ## Jester UI

 ### Allow Mouse Controls